PCI penetration testing: Requirements, frequency, and compliance guide

 For instance, it now states, “Testing from inside the network (or ‘internal penetration testing’) means testing from both inside the CDE and into the CDE from trusted and untrusted internal networks” and “Testing from outside the network (or ‘external penetration testing’) means testing the exposed external perimeter of trusted networks, and critical systems connected to or accessible to public network infrastructures.”, to properly define what PCI means when it says internal and external pentesting and from which vantage point it must be executed.

-Another item worth mentioning is “11.3.1.2 Internal vulnerability scans are performed via authenticated scanning” – before that, there was no explicit requirement for grey-box automated testing or that scans needed to be authenticated; now it ensures the vulnerability scanner covers a larger surface.
+Another item worth mentioning is “11.3.1.2 Internal vulnerability scans are performed via authenticated scanning.” – before that, there was no explicit requirement for grey-box automated testing or for scans to be authenticated; now it ensures the vulnerability scanner covers a larger surface area.

 Differences PCI DSS 4.0 and 3.2.1